 Keeping an eye on the performance of your email campaigns is crucial for maintaining a strong sender reputation and getting sky high deliverability and conversion rates.
 In case your campaign stats aren’t as uplifting as you desire and you want to improve your email marketing, you’d better turn to email marketing audit.

-What is email marketing audit
+What is an email marketing audit?

-Email marketing audit can be either internal or external.
+An email marketing audit can be either internal or external.
 The former is performed by the company itself, while the latter is an independent examination run by a third-party organization.

-Why you need an email marketing audit
+Why do you need to do an email marketing audit?

 - Security.
 Check whether you have all the necessary settings to ensure safe information transmission and quality of your mailing list.